History of Latin America: 1900–1929

 The greatest political upheaval in the second decade of the century took place in Mexico.
 In 1908, President Porfirio Díaz, who had been in office since 1884, promised that he would step down in 1910.
 Francisco I. Madero, a moderate liberal whose aim was to modernize the country while preventing a socialist revolution, launched an election campaign in 1910.
 Díaz, however, changed his mind and ran for office once more.
 Madero was arrested on election day and Díaz declared the winner.
 These events provoked uprisings, which became the start of the Mexican Revolution.
 Revolutionary movements were organized and some key leaders appeared: Pancho Villa in the north, Emiliano Zapata in the south, and Madero in Mexico City.
 Madero's forces defeated the federal army in early 1911, assumed temporary control of the government and won a second election later on November 6, 1911.
 Madero undertook moderate reforms to implement greater democracy in the political system but failed to satisfy many of the regional leaders in what had become a revolutionary situation.
 Madero's failure to address agrarian claims led Zapata to break with Madero and resume the revolution.
 On February 18, 1913 Victoriano Huerta, a conservative general organized a coup d'état with the support of the United States; Madero was killed four days later.
 Other revolutionary leaders such as Villa, Zapata, and Venustiano Carranza continued to militarily oppose the federal government, now under Huerta's control.
 Allies Zapata and Villa took Mexico City in March 1914, but found themselves outside of their elements in the capital and withdrew to their respective bastions.
 This allowed Carranza to assume control of the central government.
 He then organized the repression of the rebel armies of Villa and Zapata, led in particular by General Álvaro Obregón.
 The Mexican Constitution of 1917, still the current constitution, was proclaimed but initially little enforced.
 The efforts against the other revolutionary leaders continued.
 Zapata was assassinated on April 10, 1919.
 Carranza himself was assassinated on May 15, 1920, leaving Obregón in power, who was officially elected president later that year.
 Finally in 1923 Villa was also assassinated.
 With the removal of the main rivals Obregón is able to consolidate power and relative peace returned to Mexico.
 Under the Constitution a liberal government is implemented but some of the aspirations of the working and rural classes remained unfulfilled.
 (See also, Agrarian land reform in Mexico.)

 The prestige of Germany and German culture in Latin America remained high after the war but did not recover to its pre-war levels.
-Indeed, in Chile the war bought an end to a period of scientific and cultural influence writer Eduardo de la Barra scorningly called "the German bewichment" (el embrujamiento alemán).
+Indeed, in Chile the war brought an end to a period of scientific and cultural influence writer Eduardo de la Barra scorningly called "the German bewichment" (el embrujamiento alemán).